Everything you need to know about JTT!

 Public health officials will determine any additional steps required, including but not limited to the declaration of an outbreak and closure of classes and/or schools.
 We will communicate with the school community consistent with ministry guidance and relevant privacy legislation.
 Public Health will track confirmed COVID-19 cases throughout the region and conduct thorough contact tracing for all confirmed cases and the school/board will be contacted by Public Health in the event of contact tracing related to a confirmed COVID-19 case in the school

 In an effort to maintain a high level of cleanliness in the school, we are asking all students to keep a pair of INDOOR SHOES at school throughout the year.
 We highly recommend Velcro for the younger children.
 Student dress is required to be appropriate for a learning environment and should not be a distraction for students.
-Clothing is required to be safe, comfortable, neat, clean and respectful and left to the discretion of the staff.
+Clothing is required to be safe, comfortable, neat, clean and respectful.
 The footwear must be appropriate for a safe and active day.

 Below is a list of look-fors to help you when choosing your clothing for school: